 - Subscribe To Newspaper.
 They run specials for weekend delivery.

 - $1 Papers at Dollar Tree.
 There’s a limit of 3 per day, Sat & Sun.

 - Digital Coupons.
-A few stores let you clip (save) them on their site/ app.
-Dollar General has this option.
+Clip (save) them on their site/ app.

 - Kiosks.
 Some stores, like CVS, print special coupons in store.